bugsnag/maze-runner/DOCS.md

 ## Mock server

-In all modes of operation, Maze Runner automatically starts an HTTP server that mocks Bugsnag's server endpoint.
+In all modes of operation, Maze Runner automatically starts an HTTP server that mocks Bugsnag's server endpoints.
 This mock server provides a URL for each endpoint that Bugsnag does, allowing it to receive errors, session, builds, source map uploads and traces.

-See [here](./docs/Mock_Server.md) for more details of the options available for controlling the behaviour of the mock server.
+See [Mock Server](./docs/Mock_Server.md) for more details of the options available for controlling the behaviour of the mock server.

 ## Modes of operation